 The riverside charm of St Hilda’s…

 … means we get the best views and sunsets!
-We also have college-owned punts, so you can go punting whenever you want for free in Trinity.
+We also have college-owned punts, so you can go punting whenever you want for free in Trinity term.

-And 1 reason why it might not be the college for you: 'That' Oxford Experience
+And one reason why it might not be the college for you: ‘That’ Oxford Experience

 If you’re applying to Oxford because you didn’t get the letter from Hogwarts, and you’re looking for the Harry Potter experience, then St Hilda’s isn’t for you.